Strikeeaglechase/VTOLScriptingLanguage/readme.md

 ## Functions

-Functions are declared via the `fn` keyword, and are created in VTOL as Sequences
+Functions are declared via the `fn` keyword, and are created in VTOL as ConditionalActions

 ```ts
 fn myFunction(a, b) {